ablwr/ablwr.github.io/_posts/2019-06-17-artist-exibition-copy-final-2-preserving-diacritics-in-filenames-as-significant-properties-in-media-conservation.md

 significant in the accurate presentation and replication?
 Or do you scrap the original filenames entirely and rename everything as a UUID?
 Do you save the originals in a database, and how do you connect that to the original assets?

+I'm not someone who works as a conservator, I'm a person ensuring that technology works in a way that supports the museum, archives, and library practitioners.
+So like I mentioned, I'm interested in getting systems to work as well as possible, as smoothly as possible, and for as many people as possible.
+So I leave the theory to those doing the theorizing.

 ## Conclusion?